pharmpy/modelbuilder/README.md

  * Running on http://127.0.0.1:8050 (Press CTRL+C to quit)
 ```

-The app will then be hosted on `http://127.0.0.1:8050/`, navigate to that in your browser and you should see the app.
+and a tab with the GUI should open in your browser.
+If not you could try to navigate to `http://127.0.0.1:8050/` in the browser.

+## Development

+Developers needs to have the python tox package installed and can start the app with `tox -e serve`